anon123319/HMCTS_test/Readme.md

 1. Please ensure you are using Node version 18.x.y
 2. Run `npm install` from root, if you haven't done so yet.
 3. Run the command `npm run dev` to run it in dev mode or run the command `npm start` to run it in production mode.
 Make sure to run the command in the root of this project.

+The home page of this appliction is `tasks` e.g. `http://localhost:3000/tasks/`

 API Documentation:
 You can find the API Swagger documentation at `/api-docs` e.g. `http://localhost:3000/api-docs/`